oselivanov/jupyter-gen-ai/README.md

 # TODO

-1. Remove hard-coded url
-2. Unhardcode model and parameters
-2. Pass notebook contents in a context
+1. Add option to pass whole notebook contents as a context
-3. From a list of urls, fetch them and add it to the context
-4. Port it to something newer